PHOENIXCONTACT/MORYX-AbstractionLayer/docs/articles/Resources/Overview.md

 ---
 # Resource concept

-A resource is everything needed to produce a product.
+Everything that is needed to produce a product is a `Resource`.
 It can be a physical device like a Station or a Cell or it can be something non physical like a SerialNumberProvider that calculates a new serial number.
-The main advantage of this concept is that the resource interface and implementation structure is as same as for all resources.
-So accessing is done in an abstract and general way.
+The main advantage of this concept is that the resource interface and implementation structure is the same for all resources.
+So [accessing a resource](ResourceManagement.md) is done in an abstract and general way.
 Processing, configuring and visualization of a resource is done in the same way with the same classes.
-Specialities of a resource can be added in a standard way and extents the default UI.
+Specialities of a resource can be added in a standard way and extend the [default UI](ResourceManagementUI.md).

 ## Resource type tree